10 Incredible Nova Scotia Towns That Need to be on Your Radar

 Peggy’s Cove

-Megan at Peggy's Cover on the rocks looking at the lighthouseProbably the most famous site, and an easy day trip from Halifax, as well as one of the most popular things to see in Nova Scotia is the world famous Peggy’s Cove.
-Peggy’s Point Lighthouse has been the subject of many photographs and paintings over the years and one of the most iconic images of Atlantic Canada.
+Probably the most famous site, and an easy day trip from Halifax, as well as one of the most popular things to see in Nova Scotia is the world-famous Peggy’s Cove.
+Peggy’s Point Lighthouse has been the subject of many photographs and paintings over the years and is one of the most iconic images of Atlantic Canada.

 Popular among visitors, and even locals, who come to see Peggy’s Point Lighthouse perched on the dramatic granite rocks above the violent waters of the Atlantic along the Lighthouse Route.
 It’s good to observe caution while witnessing this beautiful destination as the violent waters have been known to claim lives here.
-Take the warnings seriously and do not go on the black rocks, there are rogue waves that come up and wash people away.

 Aside from the lighthouse, there are other things to see in Nova Scotia’s small, adorable rural community.
 Dotted with colorful shops, restaurants, homes, and even cottage rentals there’s no shortage of charm here.
 Be sure to visit the independent shops and have a meal here!

 Some of the places to visit in Nova Scotia when you’re in Peggy’s Cove include The Fishermen’s Monument, the William E. deGarthe Memorial Provincial Park, and the Swissair Flight 111 Peggy’s Cove Memorial.
 If you’re up for a hike, you can watch the sunrise on an idyllic location by following the Polly Cove Hiking Trail.
-You can also take a short boat ride to Dover Island from Peggy’s Cove if you want a more adventurous day.
-This is the best spot for bouldering in Nova Scotia.

 Chéticamp

-The town’s name should give you a clue about the thriving Acadian community in one of the most gorgeous cities in Nova Scotia located on the incredibly scenic Cabot Trail located on the west coast of Cape Breton Island.
-Chéticamp has preserved its culture over the centuries which makes it incredibly unique.
-There are so many interesting places to visit in Nova Scotia’s French Acadian town.
-There are activities for every kind of person.
+The town’s name should give you a clue about the thriving Acadian community in one of the most gorgeous towns in Nova Scotia located on the incredibly scenic Cabot Trail on the west coast of Cape Breton Island.

 If you’re looking for more views then this is your place.
 The downtown itself overlooks the harbor and there are beaches that also offer great views.

 Downtown also offers art galleries, shops, and restaurants making this truly a favorite place to see in Nova Scotia for tourists and one of the most popular Nova Scotia towns to visit.
+This is also a great place to take a whale watching excursion too!

 Shelburne

-Loyalist town of Shelburne Nova ScotiaShelburne is one of the more unique places to visit in Nova Scotia as it has a history unlike the other towns mentioned.
+Shelburne is one of the more unique places to visit in Nova Scotia as it has a history unlike the other towns mentioned.
 This city in Nova Scotia is famous for being a loyalist colony to the British crown during the American Revolution.

-This seemingly small fishing village had up to 10,000 British loyalists during the American Revolution and then after the war within 20 years the population here decreased dramatically as many of the loyalists moved away.
-However, the town still has descendants of the first generation loyalists who reside here today.
+This seemingly small fishing village had up to 10,000 British loyalists during the American Revolution and then after the war within 20 years, the population here decreased dramatically as many of the loyalists moved away.
+However, the town still has descendants of the first-generation loyalists who reside here today.

-If you’re just going to Shelburne to visit, you’ll see traces of that history while you explore the waterfront along Dock Street including the British flag painted on the crosswalks.
 You can learn about the town’s and region’s history by visiting one of the museums in Shelburne including the Dory Shop Museum and the Ross-Thomson House and Museum.
 Alternatively, you can spend a day in and admiring nature by going to The Islands Provincial Park or the Sandy Point Lighthouse.

 Be sure to explore the different museums and shops along Dock Street including the Dory Shop Museum where the famous Shelburne Dory boats are made.

-And just like the other Nova Scotia towns mentioned on this post, there is a small, charming vibe going on in Shelburne that makes it one of the many amazing things to see in Nova Scotia.
+And just like the other Nova Scotia towns mentioned on this post, there is a small, charming vibe going on in Shelburne that makes it one of the many amazing places to see in Nova Scotia.

 Wolfville

-Grand Pré National Historic Site view near Wolfville Nova ScotiaWolfville is one of the most popular places to visit in Nova Scotia if you’re a wine lover.
+Wolfville is one of the most popular places to visit in Nova Scotia if you’re a wine lover.
 Like most towns in the region, it is the site of early European settlements and happens to be the heart of Nova Scotia wine country in the Annapolis Valley.
 It has evolved into one of the coolest places to visit in Nova Scotia, but without losing its small-town charm in the process.

 There are a lot of things to see in Nova Scotia’s popular tourist destination.
 You can taste local wine at its many vineyards including the Gaspereau Vineyards, Lightfoot and Wolfville Vineyards, and L’Acadie Vineyards.
-This area is home to the famous appellation wine, Tidal Bay that is carefully selected to pair with seafood and grown in this region.
+This area is home to the famous appellation wine, Tidal Bay which is carefully selected to pair with seafood and grown in this region.

 Not into wine?
 Don’t worry there are tons of different cideries, breweries, and distilleries in the Annapolis Valley and Wolfville to check out as well!